Did you know almost a third of UK workers claim they have poor work-life balance?

 Socialising is extremely important in maintaining a healthy work-life balance.
 Whether this is interacting with people going to and from work, having a quick chat in the corridor or grabbing a quick cuppa in the lounge - interaction is important and shouldn’t be underestimated.

-In West Yorkshire, we all know that a brew and a chat go a long way.
 Research has highlighted that talking with colleagues increases your productivity levels.
 Social interactions throughout the day can help to refresh the mind and create a short break from work duties and stress.

 For you to improve that much needed work-life balance, we’ve assembled some generic work-life balance tools…